hjimjim/TravelingSalesmanProblem/README.md

 cd src
 # for branch and bound
-python branch_bound_dfs.py
+python3 branch_bound_dfs.py

 # for sls
-python stochastic_local_search.py
+python3 stochastic_local_search.py
 ```

-### where to see result
+## Where to See Result
+Everytime you run python file new folder will be created.
+Created folder names will be as follows.
+output/bnbdfs/{date}_{time}
+output/sls/{date}_{time}

-After running python file in the output directory we can see intermediate result and total result in each folder created
+In each directory you can see intermediate results and total result in each folder created.